teo-tsirpanis/Farkle/docs/choosing-a-parser.md

 [Sprache] is a parser combinator library, just like FParsec.
 It creatively uses the LINQ query expression syntax to easily define parsers.

 The problem with Sprache is that it is slow.
 Sprache's performance was going to be benchmarked against the three other libraries but the code was not committed because it was significantly slower than all of them.

+### Pidgin

+[Pidgin] is another parser combinator library written in C#, advertising more features than Sprache.
+It is focused on performance as well, and unpublished benchmarks showed that it's _faster_ than Farkle.
+A disadvantage of it is that its latest and not-yet-released version will only target .NET 5 or higher.

+If you develop a project on a modern framework and want a pure parser combinator library go ahead, Pidgin is a fine choice.

 ### Irony